 This means that you can request and collect imagery on-demand in the case of time-sensitive projects that require close to real-time insights.
 As aforementioned, tasking means that you are guaranteed a specific area is captured during a particular date range and with any other preferred specifications you may have (within reason).

 Requesting and collecting tasked imagery allows you to monitor recent changes across geographically distributed areas—revealing reliable insight for challenges such as disaster monitoring, maritime surveillance, and encroachment detection.
+Find out more in our dedicated tasking blog post.

 Something to consider: EO instruments of the past were not nearly to the standards we see in today’s satellites.